AlexWendland/public-note/general/Mistake bound.md

 ---
-aliases: null
+aliases:
 checked: false
 created: 2024-02-14
 last_edited: 2024-02-14
-publish: false
+publish: true
-tags: []
+tags:
+  - machine-learning
 type: definition
 ---
 >[!tldr] Mistake bound
 >During an infinite run of a learning task.
-What is the worst case number of mistakes a
+What is maximum number of mistakes the algorithm could make in terms of the input size.